ros2/libyaml_vendor/libyaml_q_declaration.md

 ## Summary

-The `libyaml` meets the basic requirements for a software platform in terms of testing its basic functionality, providing a valid license for the code used and a public github repository with the changes made to the code over time.
+The `libyaml` meets the basic requirements for a software platform in terms of testing its basic functionality, providing a valid license for the code used and a public Github repository with the changes made to the code over time.

 Even if the library does not provide an API/ABI policy targeting the desired use of the library, the fact that it deals with the YAML standard and this one hasn’t changed since 2009, allows us to infer that the functionality needed for the ROS core from this library is not going to be changed.